Search Programs

 Marine and Aquatic Veterinary Technician

-Marine and aquatic vet technicians treat injury and disease in animals who live in water.
-Unfortunately, there is no formal credentialing entity in this area, although there are outstanding aquatic veterinary programs and excellent marine veterinary professors nationwide.
-The International Association for Aquatic Animal Medicine (IAAAM) provides global resources for learning more about this specialty.
+Marine and aquatic vet technicians treat injuries and diseases in animals who live in water.
+Unfortunately, there is no formal credentialing entity in this area, although there are outstanding aquatic veterinary programs and excellent marine veterinary professors across the country.
+The International Association for Aquatic Animal Medicine (IAAAM)provides global resources for learning more about this specialty.

 Veterinarian

 For some vet techs, their ultimate goal is to become a veterinarian.
 This career typically requires a total of eight years of postsecondary schooling.
-The Bureau of Labor Statistics (BLS 2022) reports that veterinarians must earn a doctorate of veterinary medicine (i.e., VMD or DVM) and pass the North American Veterinary Licensing Examination (NAVLE) in addition to taking the relevant state licensure exam.
+The Bureau of Labor Statistics (BLS 2023) reports that veterinarians must earn a doctorate of veterinary medicine (i.e., VMD or DVM) and pass the North American Veterinary Licensing Examination (NAVLE), in addition to taking the relevant state licensure exam.

 Veterinarians may choose an advanced specialization, 46 of which are recognized by the American Veterinary Medical Association (AVMA).
 These include toxicology, dermatology, surgery, nutrition, neurology, preventative medicine, microbiology, and virology.
 The specialty certification requirements vary by specialty.